mattwach/openscad_release_tool/README.md

     zip -r my_model.zip my_model

 Now you can upload `my_model.zip` to Thingverse.
-Someone who downloads `my_model.zip` can then use it can change parameters without having to install the dependency libraries manually.
+Someone who downloads `my_model.zip` can then load it into OpenSCAD with no extra steps needed.

-Always load the output model into OpenSCAD to verify it can load without any problems.
+**Note:** Always load the generated output into OpenSCAD to verify it can load without any problems.
 Even better, load it onto a machine (or account) that does not have the needed libraries installed as these might make a broken release directory work anyway.

 # Library License Files